 Pursuant to Sections 10.854(1)(e)6.a and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for Pinecrest Preparatory Academy Charter High School.
 It is management's responsibility to monitor Pinecrest Preparatory Academy Charter High School's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.

 Section 10.854(1)(e)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
-In connection with our audit, we have the following recommendations:
+In connection with our audit, we did not have any such recommendations.